For react-native

 If you are using the Mitter.io docker container, you will have to override the API url:

-Once you have the mitter object for React Native, you can continue from the Usage and user authorization section in the Javascript reference.
+Once you have the mitter object for React Native, you can continue from the section in the Javascript reference.